ESF-Works

 Aims

-The main aim was to influence and inform key public, private and not-for-profit social care service providers and key policy stakeholders such as government departments, regulatory bodies and trade unions.
+The aim is to influence and inform key public, private and not-for-profit social care service providers and key policy stakeholders such as government departments, regulatory bodies and trade unions.

 To test out innovation in social care delivery looking at services that "work around work" and is campaigning for the establishment of a National Care Strategy that will result in long term development and investment in the social care sector.